arranger1044/adv-prob-mod-24/README.md

 ## Exam: critical presentation
 Each student will be evaluated (score 0-10) for their participation in class (10%) and for a their final project (90%), to be done in teams.
-All students in a team (max 4) will be asked to present as a final project one or more papers or past projects from their research experience.
+All students in a team (max 4) will be asked to do a short presentation (20 mins + 10 mins QA) as a final project about one or more papers or past projects from their research experience.
 Every presentation shall critically discuss the proposed paper/project under the light of what has been presented in the course.

 ### What to discuss